What Is Considered Middle Class Income?

 Middle-class income is between 67 percent and 200 percent of the average median income.
+In 2016, middle-income households earned between $45,200 and $135,600 a year.
 That's according to the Pew Research Center.
-There's no official U.S. government definition of middle-class income, as there is of the federal poverty level.
+There's no official U.S. government definition of middle-class income.

 Current Middle-Class Income Range

 How many people in the United States are middle class?
 The Census Bureau provides part of the answer and the Pew Research Center provides the other part.
 You must look at both to get the answer.

 The Census estimated there were 127.6 million U.S. households in 2017.
 In the table below, they are divided into six income groups.
 The first two columns show the number and percent of households in each income range.

 The Census ranges don't coincide exactly with the Pew definitions, but the table gives you a general idea.
 Pew defines 2016 middle income as between $45,200 and $135,600 a year.

 Update that to 2017 dollars and the range becomes $46,153 to $138,460.

 The Census ranges that are closest are between $45,000 and $139,999 a year.
 There are 57.7 million household in that range or 45 percent of the total.